/*

 }

-// waitForResolvedAddrs blocks until the resolver has provided addresses or the
+// waitForResolvedAddrs blocks until the resolver provides addresses or the

-// context expires.
-Returns nil unless the context expires first; otherwise
+// Error is nil unless the context expires first; otherwise returns a status

 // This is on the RPC path, so we use a fast path to avoid the